Module 3: Common types of corruption in project procurement

 Examples:

-The main examples of fraud by false representation during the procurement phase of an infrastructure project concern a bidder providing incorrect information in its bid document.
-For example, the bidder deliberately or recklessly falsifies or exaggerates one or more of the following:
+A bidder for a project contract may tried to obtain an improper advantage in the bid by providing incorrect information in its bid documents.
+For example, the bidder may deliberately or recklessly falsify or exaggerate one or more of the following:

 • Experience of the relevant work: The bidder states that it has undertaken five previous projects of the same nature as the bid work, but it has only undertaken one such project.